CSS-TARUMT-PG/BACS3013-Past-Year-Answer/notes/README.md

 - Data can be collected without consent, or not aware of how it is used.
 - For example, credit risk modeling may uses information across multiple domains, such as financial history, social media activity, and personal demographics, for a more comprehensive assessment of an individual's creditworthiness.
 However, this raises concerns about privacy and data security, as individuals may not be aware of the extent of data being collected and how it is being used.
-- Quasi-identifiers: Attributes that can be combined to uniquely identify an individual, such as date of birth
+- **Quasi-identifiers**: Attributes that can be combined to uniquely identify an individual, such as date of birth
   - Can be used to re-identify anonymized data.

 ### Data Anonymization Techniques